JOHANNESBURG (2019)

 We celebrated International Literacy Day in 2018 by taking the opportunity to promote reading, writing, and creativity with 14 events spread over two days.
 We held a short-story competition to encourage in-house talent, and employees from DK India visited young cancer patients at a children’s hospital in New Delhi, spending time painting and drawing with the children, reading to them, and gifting them books in Hindi.
 We also donated office and writing materials to the Love Care Foundation and Aarambh aid organizations, both of which help underprivileged children.

 In June 2019, we donated reading corners called “magic book houses” to the impoverished region of Hainan province for students to have access to books and safe spaces to read.
-In addition, we donated 30 sets of the Magic Tree House series and other books, as well as 20 computers, to more than 300 students at Shuimanxiang Primary School
+In addition, we donated 30 sets of the Magic Tree House series and other books, as well as 20 computers, to more than 300 students at Shuimanxiang Primary School.

 To celebrate the 5-year anniversary of Penguin Random House, we hosted a book drive, collecting a total of 733 books.
 We donated the books to the Library Project, an nonprofit dedicated to improving literacy among children in rural Asia, specifically China, Cambodia, and Vietnam, by donating books (in local languages) and shelving to build libraries in schools of need.
 The Library Project also provides support and training for teachers, to help them maximize use of their libraries and encourage children to read more.
 To learn more about the Library Project, click here.